nethalayaswanth/useStateValues/README.md

 A react hook which provides simple abstraction over state to push state updates to  leaf components

-create state anywhere and render it only in the components that need it
+create state at any parent component and render it only in the components that need it

 ## Installation